Electric cars vs hybrid cars vs plug-in hybrids

 What is a plug-in hybrid car?

-A plug-in hybrid electric vehicle (sometimes called a PHEV) builds on the mild-hybrid and self-charging-hybrid technology described above with a bigger battery that – just like an electric car – can be charged using a plug.
+A plug-in hybrid electric vehicle (often called a PHEV) builds on the mild-hybrid and self-charging-hybrid technology described above with a bigger battery that – just like an electric car – can be charged using a plug.

 Plug-in hybrids are capable of travelling much further on electric power alone: lots of the latest models will do around 30 miles without needing to use petrol or diesel.
 This means you could commute to work and enjoy the low running costs of an electric car, but not have any 'range anxiety' about making longer journeys.